Skip to main content

 Rate limit exceeded (429)Daily limit hitWait and retry.
 Contact eng@aethis.ai for a higher tier.

-Generation timeout (504)Client timed out — normal for complex rules (5–15 min server-side)Wait, then call aethis_list_rulesets to check if a ruleset appeared.
-Do not re-trigger.
+Generation timeout (504)Client timed out — normal for complex rules (5–15 min server-side)See Handling generation timeouts.